scimusmn/maya-video-interviews/readme.md

 Put those last two export commands in your bash or shell profile if you want them to work all the time.

 #### Install [Grunt](http://http://gruntjs.com/getting-started)
-Grunt is a task runner that minifies and concatenates JavaScript and CSS files.
-It can optionally be used to optimize images.
+Grunt is a task runner we use here to minify and concatenate JavaScript and CSS files after making any code changes.
+It can optionally be used here to optimize images.

 Uninstall any previous versions of Grunt and then install the Grunt command line interface.